 - The right to be informed; via privacy notices. - The right of access; via subject access requests (SARS), the timescale for response has been reduced from 40 calendar days to one calendar month.
-SARs must be free of charge, charges can only be made for further copies or where requests for information are unfounded or excessive. - The right of rectification; inaccurate or incomplete data must be rectified within one month. - The right to erasure; individuals have a right to have their personal data erased and to prevent processing unless we have a legal obligation to do so.

-- The right to restrict processing; individuals have the right to suppress processing.
-We can retain just enough information about the individual to ensure that the restriction is respected in future. - The right to data portability; we need to provide individuals with their personal data or photograph in a structured, commonly used, machine readable form when asked. n.b.
-Only school equipment is used to take photographs for these purposes and images are stored securely, accessible only by password. - The right to object; individuals can object to their personal data being used for profiling, direct marketing or research purposes. - Rights in relation to automated decision making and profiling; GDPR provides safeguards for individuals against the risk that a potentially damaging decision is taken without human intervention.
+SARs must be free of charge, charges can only be made for further copies or where requests for information are unfounded or excessive. - The right of rectification; inaccurate or incomplete data must be rectified within one month. - The right to erasure; individuals have a right to have their personal data erased and to prevent processing unless we have a legal obligation to do so. - The right to restrict processing; individuals have the right to suppress processing.
+We can retain just enough information about the individual to ensure that the restriction is respected in future. - The right to data portability; we need to provide individuals with their personal data in a structured, commonly used, machine readable form when asked. - The right to object; individuals can object to their personal data being used for profiling, direct marketing or research purposes. - Rights in relation to automated decision making and profiling; GDPR provides safeguards for individuals against the risk that a potentially damaging decision is taken without human intervention.